Talking with Families

 - Program staff define child and family outcomes with families.

-- Program staff describe the purposes/intent of collecting outcomes data, including
+- Program staff describe the purposes of collecting outcomes data, including:

-- Program staff discuss with families the outcomes measurement process in their state/program, including:
+- Program staff discuss with families the outcomes measurement process in their state or program, including:

-- when children and families are assessed (e.g. entry and exit, once a year survey, etc.),
+- When children and families are assessed (for example, at entry and exit, or annual survey)

-- how information is gathered about the child and family, and
+- How information is gathered about the child and family

-Families can participate in the collection of outcomes data in multiple ways.
-Collecting information from families for the measurement of child outcomes data is a part of all early intervention and early childhood special education program activities, throughout referral and intake, initial and ongoing child assessment, and measuring their child's progress over time.
-Families also participate in activities that assess their experiences in the program including family surveys, interviews or focus groups that provide feedback to their child's early intervention and/or early childhood special education programs.
+Families participate in the collection of outcomes data in several ways.
+Collecting information from families for the measurement of child outcomes data is a part of all early intervention and early childhood special education program activities, throughout referral and intake, initial and ongoing child assessment, and measuring child progress.

-Some of the key components of a quality approach to informing families about the collection of child and family outcome data include the following:
+A quality approach to informing families about the collection of child and family outcome data includes:

-- Program staff invite family engagement through multiple options and formats for collecting information about their child and family (e.g.,interview guides, checklists, etc.).
+- Program staff invite family engagement through multiple options and formats for collecting information about their child and family (for example, interview guides and checklists).

 - Program staff use a strengths-based approach to gather information about the child and family.

-- Program staff use an individualized approach to gather information from families.
-Examples include communicating in a family's home language and scheduling visits based on the family's schedule.
+- Program staff use an individualized approach to gather information from families (for example, including communicating in a family's home language and scheduling visits based on the family's schedule).

-- Program staff obtain information about the child in their natural environments, for example at home or child care, with familiar adults present.
+- Program staff obtain information about the child in their natural environments (for example, at-home, at childcare, or with familiar adults present).

-- Program staff use multiple sources to gather information about the child’s functioning, which may include direct observation using assessment tools, and structured or informal family interviews.
+- Program staff use multiple sources to gather information about child functioning, which can include direct observation using assessment tools, and structured or informal family interviews.

 - Programs engage families in the outcomes measurement process in an ongoing manner throughout their time in the program.